SutirthaSaha/coding/dynamic-programming.md

 Example:
 for N = 4 and S = {1,2,3}, there are four solutions: {1,1,1,1},{1,1,2},{2,2},{1,3}.
 So output should be 4.

 **This problem is another modification of the Subset Sum problem**.
 But till now we have performed subset sum where the same element cannot be used again.
-In this case we can use the same denomination multiple times so `(Unbounded + Subset Sum)`.
+In this case we can use the same denomination multiple * so `(Unbounded + Subset Sum)`.

 Similarity:
 - denominations: arr